Cheesy Grilled Eggplant and Onion Quiche

 - ½ cup (60 g) Mozzarella

-- Process – In a food processor add the flour, salt, and chilled cubed butter (and vegetable shortening) Pulse for 30 seconds until it resembles coarse breadcrumb consistency.
-Pro tip – You can also do this in a bowl using a pastry blender or fork, (I prefer my fingertips) to cut the butter (and vegetable shortening) into the flour.
-It should look like a crumbly flour-butter mixture.1 ½ cup All-purpose flour, 4 oz Butter, ½ tsp Salt
+- Process – In a food processor, add the flour, salt, and chilled, cubed butter (and vegetable shortening, if using).
+Pulse for 30 seconds until it resembles coarse breadcrumb consistency.1 ½ cup All-purpose flour, 4 oz Butter, ½ tsp Salt

 - Liquid – Combine the egg with cold water and add it to the mixture.
-Pulse or combine for 30 seconds more.
-Pro tip – the mixture will still be crumbly but when squished with your fingers it will shape into a dough.
-So, don't overmix or pulse too much.1 large Egg yolk, 4 tbsp Water
+Pulse or combine for an additional 30 seconds.1 large Egg yolk, 4 tbsp Water

 - Chill – Pour the mixture onto a work surface.
-Bring all the crumbs together and shape it into a ball.
+Bring all the crumbs together and shape them into a ball.
 Then flatten it into a disc.
-Wrap in plastic wrap and chill for 20 to 30 minutes or until firm enough to roll.
-Pro tip – If you flatten it into a larger disc it will chill faster and you will have to wait for much less time.
+Wrap in plastic wrap and chill for 20 to 30 minutes, or until firm enough to roll.

 - Oven – Preheat the oven to 400°F/ 200°C/ Gas Mark 6

-- Partial bake – Transfer to the oven and bake with pie weights for 10 minutes then remove the pie weights and bake for another 7 to 8 minutes.
+- Partial bake – Transfer the pie to the oven and bake with pie weights for 10 minutes.
+Then, remove the pie weights and bake for another 7 to 8 minutes.

-- Slice – Wash the eggplant and cut them into slices about 1/2 inch thick.
-Place them in a plastic or stainless steel colander (not aluminum).
+- Slice – Wash the eggplants and cut them into slices about 1/2 inch thick.
+Place them in a plastic or stainless steel colander, not an aluminum one.
 Clean and cut the onion into round slices2 med Eggplants

 - Rest– Sprinkle salt and let stand for 10 minutes.
-Use a paper towel to pat dry all the slices.
+Use a paper towel to pat the slices dry.
 Sprinkle the slices with salt to release the juice.
-Pat dry with a clean paper towel.
-Pro tip – The salt will draw out the bitter juices.2 large Onions
+Pat dry with a clean paper towel.2 large Onions

 - Bake – Place the eggplant slices and onion rings on a baking tray lined with parchment paper.
 Bake them in a preheated oven for about 15 minutes on each side.
 Grill – Alternatively, you can grill them over the stovetop.
 Or cook in a non-stick frying pan on the stovetop until the eggplant slices are tender and the onions are soft and caramelized.